Factsheet: Independent advocacy

 Email: eastsussex@swanadvocacy.org.uk

-Your social care worker, doctor or nurse can put you in touch with an Independent Mental Capacity Advocate.
+If you need an independent mental capacity advocate, your social care worker, doctor or nurse can put you in touch with one from The Advocacy People.

-An interpreter who speaks your preferred language or can offer specialist communication support (if you are hearing impaired, deaf or blind) can be provided.
+You can have an interpreter who speaks your preferred language or offers specialist communication support (if you are hearing impaired, deaf or blind).
 Advocacy services will take account of your identity and any cultural or communication needs you may have.

 More information